Top 10 Compression Socks for Women in 2019

 q: How do I get the right size?

-The best way to get a tight fit, of course, is to try several pairs of compression socks on at the store.
+The best way to get a tight fit, of course, is to try several pairs of women's compression socks on at the store.
 If you buy online, make sure to use the sizing guide from the maker.
 The directions may have you measure the width of your ankle and calf, your calf length, and maybe your whole leg.
 Here's a tip: if you have swollen legs, measure for your compression socks when swelling is at its lowest.
 For most people, this will be in the morning.

 q: I used cornstarch and I still can't get my compression socks on!
 What do I do?